I know I talk about my cat, Norie, (my black cat) often but I have to brag on how smart she is.

 She looked patiently at me then walked over to the cabinet, where a large bag of dry cat food is stored, indicating she wanted the dry food.
 I was trying to be firm but kind.

 I repeated, “Sorry Sweetheart, but no, you need to eat what’s in your bowl first.”
 She walked over to the cabinet again.
-Suddenly I realized she just wanted the few dry food pieces on top of the wet food!!!
+Suddenly I realized she just wanted the few dry food pieces on top of the wet food like I did before!!!

 She truly understands a lot of what I say because I try to use the same words and phrases about routine things to help condition her to hear the words and see the action, so her mind connects the two.

-One of the things that amazes me is that she actually just sits in the corner of the porch and watches the birds eating the seeds.
+One of the things that amazes me is that she actually just sits in the corner of the porch and watches the birds eating the birdseed I scatter in front of the patio.
 She has the cover of bushes high enough so no one knows she is there and she knows it.
 But the clear area under the bushes is where the birds usually are so she feels secure.

-After compressing the inhaler into the chamber, I count her ten breaths with a second or two break after the first three and tell her how many more breaths to go.
+Because of her asthma I give her an inhaler.
+I compress the asthma inhaler into the chamber, put the other end with a mask on her nose.
+I count her ten of her breaths through the mask with a second or two break after the first three and tell her how many more breaths to go.
 When she gets to 7 and pulls away, I say, ” 8-9-10 to go.”
 She cooperates knowing, I believe, that she is almost through and she finishes the last three breaths of the medicine and gets two dental brushing treats.

 Norie also sleeps curled up behind my knees at night.
 Sometimes if I get up more than once at the beginning, like when I can’t sleep, she gets up and goes with me into the kitchen so I can make some hot tea.
 If I still can’t sleep she goes to another room to sleep for most of the night then comes to wake me up for breakfast.

-I am so thankful for her company during these months of isolation.
+I am so thankful for her company during the months of Covid protective isolation.
 Occasionally I have gone out to lunch with a friend but only under safe conditions.
 I make runs to the drug store as well.
 Life would have been so lonely without Norie.
 She has been and is my friend, companion, entertainer and guardian against bugs.
 I love her dearly.